Babygogogo/BabyWars/README.md

 # BabyWars
 Baby Wars is a 2D turn-based strategy game, whose gameplay is based on the ones of *Advanced Wars* series.

 ![Screenshot](https://github.com/Babygogogo/BabyWars/raw/master/external/Screenshots/screenshot.PNG)

 ## Main Features
 ### Gameplay
 - For each player, the avaliable units and their base attributes are exactly the same
-- Capture bases to earn fund every turn and use the fund to deploy units
+- Capture bases to earn fund every turn and use the fund to build units
-- The attack damage of a unit are greatly affected by it HP (50% damage at 50% HP)
+- The attack damage of a unit are greatly affected by its HP (50% damage at 50% HP for example)
 - Each player can equip himself with various abilities to get special advantages in battle

 ### Technology